ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 #### Block

-This implementation of `snowman.Block` provides the VM with storage, retrieval and status of blocks.
+This implementation of `snowman::Block` provides the VM with storage, retrieval and status of blocks.

-// Block is a block on the chain.
+Block is a block on the chain.
-// Each block contains:
+Each block contains:
-// 1) ParentID
+- ParentID
-// 2) Height
+- Height
-// 3) Timestamp
+- Timestamp
-// 4) A piece of data (hex encoded string)
+- A piece of data (hex encoded string)

 ```rust title="/timestampvm/src/block/mod.rs"
 #[serde_as]